Skip to main content

 CISGENDER: Individuals whose gender identity and expression line up with their birth-assigned sex.

-CODE OF CONDUCT: A set of rules issued by an organization outlining the acceptable and unacceptable behaviour of staff members.
+CODE OF CONDUCT: A set of rules issued by an organisation outlining the acceptable and unacceptable behaviour of staff members.

 DISCRIMINATION: The practice of treating individuals differently based on prejudices about perceived characteristics (e.g. age, gender identity, sexual orientation, socio-economic class).